 Does my diet or personal hygiene cause acne?

 One of the great wives’ tales out there surrounds diet and acne.
 Eating chocolate, French fries, chips, and the like do not cause acne.
 Food has nothing to do with the p. acnes bacteria that are multiplying like rabbits in clogged hair follicles.
 Research has shown no connection between food and acne.

 There is another misconception about personal hygiene causing acne.
 Also, no cause and effect relationship there.
 It was long thought that aggressive scrubbing of the skin would open pores and improve acne.
 Actually, the opposite is true.
-Scrubbing and using harsh treatments irritates the skin and can make acne worse.
+Scrubbing and using harsh treatments irritate the skin and can make acne worse.